Dental Implants vs Dentures Philadelphia, PA

 Comparing the Costs

 There is quite a large cost gap between the cost of dental implants vs. dentures.
-Dentures can run anywhere from $300 to $3,000, depending on your circumstances and the type of replacement teeth you need.
+Dentures can run anywhere from $300 to $3,000 based on your circumstances and the type of replacement teeth you need.
 According to a 2010 article in the New York Times, replacing a full or partial set of damaged or missing teeth with dental implants can cost anywhere from $20,000 to $45,000.